CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/variables/set-variable/set-variable-block.md

 }
 ```

-Note that `($)Variable.Item` is overwritten, any data previously stored within the property will be deleted.
+Note that `($)Variable.Items` is overwritten, any data previously stored within the property will be deleted.

 ***